mfinelli/cui/README.md

 ## releases

-Releases are automated, simply edit the version in `Dockerfile` and `main.go`, and then make and push the relevant git tag.
+Releases are automated, simply edit the version by running `version.bash` with the desired version (without the `v` prefix) and then make and push the relevant git tag (this time _with_ the `v` prefix).

 ### terminal video